ME-ICA/tedana/docs/multi-echo.rst

 The one difference with multi-echo is a slight time cost.
-For multi-echo fMRI, the shortest echo time (TE) is essentially free since it is collected in the gap between the radio frequency (RF) pulse and the single-echo acquisition.
+For multi-echo fMRI, the shortest echo time (TE) is essentially free since it is collected in the gap between the RF pulse and the single-echo acquisition.
 The second echo tends to roughly match the single-echo TE.
 Additional echoes require more time.
 For example, on a 3T MRI, if the T2* weighted TE is 30ms for single echo fMRI,